peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 ![pp5](/assets/crystalcluster/exp5.png)
 ![pp6](/assets/crystalcluster/exp6.png)

 > More details are elaborated in [Sec 6](https://peace-van.github.io/climate/2023/11/17/sec6.html) based on the climate cluster centroids dataset.
 There we can see $T$ not only controls the number of clusters, but also affects their morphology.
+This can also be obsereved from the different results of $T=20$ and $T=30$ on the Iris example.

 > The algorithm is benchmarked on 73 datasets [described by Marek Gagolewski](https://genieclust.gagolewski.com/weave/benchmarks_details.html) using the [clustbench](https://clustering-benchmarks.gagolewski.com/) package and achieves very high score.
 Details are in the [Github repo](https://github.com/peace-Van/crystal-clustering).